849625800/849625800.github.io/_posts/2024-03-06-Chatbot-with-AWSsagemaker.md

 ---

 ## Overview
-Amazon Sagemaker provides a convinient servise to deploy the SOTA open source model in minutes, which is perticulary useful when you want to check if a new published model is a good solution to a problem in your special domain.
+Amazon Sagemaker provides a convenient service to deploy the SOTA open-source model in minutes, which is particularly useful when you want to check if a newly published model is a good solution to a problem in your special domain.

-Generally, the deplyment following a special invocation flow.
+Generally, the deployment follows a special invocation flow.

 ![image](/assets/post_img/2024-03-06-Chatbot-with-AWSsagemaker/invocation_flow.png){: .align-center}

 - **Model:** Deploy the pretrained model to Sagemaker and create an endpoint and wait for serving.
-This step can be done by few click in JumpStart.
+This step can be done by a few clicks in JumpStart.
 - **Lambda:** Create a Lambda function to invoke the endpoint.
-It will passes the intput from the user request to the endpoint and return the model output.
-It will only invoke when a request is recieved.
-Therefore, it will save resource and cost by the on demand service.
+It will pass the input from the user request to the endpoint and return the model output.
+It will only be invoked when a request is received.
+Therefore, it will save resources and cost by the on-demand service.
-- **API Gateway:** Add a Amazon API Gateway for receiving request and calling the lambda function as needed.
+- **API Gateway:** Add an Amazon API Gateway for receiving requests and calling the lambda function as needed.

 ## Create Domain